 2019 – Softline acquires High Technologies Center, a company specialising in custom software development, including design, development, quality assurance and software testing, ongoing maintenance and support, and requirement analytics.
 The Group also acquires IP Cloudmaster (cloud service for managing of multi-cloud client`s infrastructure).
 Softline ecommerce platform transaction volume reaches 17 million orders since inception and enables automatic order execution for more than 200 vendors.
 The Company successfully places its second Public Bond issue.
 The Group expands to Egypt, Czech Republic, Poland, South Korea and Sri Lanka, and achieves global Microsoft Azure Expert Managed Service Provider (MSP) status (confirming the Group’s world-class expertise in delivering a wide range of project based and managed services around Microsoft’s Azure platform).
 The Group launches Softline Premier Services, which is aimed at proactively improving the maturity, stability, performance and security of infrastructure that leverages Microsoft solutions.
 Softline Premier Services aims to guarantee stable risk-free performance and the highest possible return on investment in IT products, offering dedicated expert support and regular on-site support to customers throughout the year.

 2020 – Softline opens its new HQ in London, UK.
 The Group successfully places two Public Bonds and improves its S&P credit rating to B-Stable.
 Softline Finance is launched; a financial service offering from Softline allowing customers to receive installment payment plans for products and services acquired from the Group.
-Softline successfully closes three M&A deals by acquiring Embee - one of the leading IT market players in India (recognized as Microsoft Country Partner of the Year 2018 in India), Aplana – a Software Development outsourcing company in Russia with strong international project portfolio, and Softline AG – an IT consulting group headquartered in Germany with subsidiaries in Austria, Belgium, the Netherlands and the UK.
+Softline successfully closes three M&A deals by acquiring Embee - one of the leading IT market players in India (recognized as Microsoft Country Partner of the Year 2018 in India), Aplana – a Software Development outsourcing company with strong international project portfolio, and Softline AG – an IT consulting group headquartered in Germany with subsidiaries in Austria, Belgium, the Netherlands and the UK.
 The Group’s annual revenue exceeds US$1.8 billion.

 In 2021, Softline keeps making progress towards its goal of becoming the leading Digital Transformation and Cybersecurity Service Provider with best emerging markets coverage: